mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ## A few considerations when implementing forms

-Back to our legacy app case, we realized that using the test information and fixing these issues as an effort in itself (independent from feature development) would take a lot of time and was going to be a tough sell.
+Back to our existing app case, we realized that using the test information and fixing these issues as an effort in itself (independent from feature development) would take a lot of time and was going to be a tough sell.
 So we decided to start acting on these improvements gradually, and taking a more